jonas/dgrep/README.md

  * `-s` Suppress error messages printed to stderr.
  * `-L` Print only files not containing the search word.
+ * `-n` List the line number and content of all matching lines.

 ## Licensing